 - University of Cincinnati Clermont College (regional campus)

 Each year, some University of Cincinnati majors receive a high number of applications and will close to first-year students before the March 1 Rolling Admission Deadline.
-Review this year's list of closed programs for fall 2021 before beginning your application.
+After the December 1 Early Action deadline, the closed program list will be updated on our website.